aindick/CS-350-SNHU/README.md

 - What did you do particularly well?

-  I think personally I did
+  I think personally I did well on the

 - Where could you improve?

-  I could definitely improve
+  I could definitely improve the state machine diagrams.
+I feel that I made them very confusing and could've made them simpler than what I have now.
+If I made the diagrams simpler, I probably wouldn't have had such a tough time figuring out what needed to be done on the project.

 - What tools and/or resources are you adding to your support network?